hllwd/nosdeputes/nosdeputes/README.md

 * add a selector to change parameter : OK
 * display the selected depute : OK
 * align boxes with a rotation : OK - use cylinders instead
-* outline effect on depute selection
+* outline effect on depute selection : OK
 * add mean for each party
 * add a transition on criterion change
 * display max and min, mean, median, ... for each criterion